cdjq/DFRobot_RP2040_SCI/python/raspberrypi/README.md

       @n     ePort1                                    Select port1, get attribute names of all sensors connected to port1
       @n     ePort2                                    Select port2, get attribute names of all sensors connected to port2
       @n     ePort3                                    Select port3, get attribute names of all sensors connected to port3
-      @n     eALL  or  (ePort1 | ePort2 | ePort3)      Select port1, port2 and port3, get attribute names of all sensors
+      @n     eALL  or  (ePort1 | ePort2 | ePort3)      Select port1, port2 and port3, get attribute names of all sensors connected to all ports
       @return The attribute names of all sensors connected to the designated one or more ports of the SCI Acquisition Module
       @n For example:  Temp_Air,Humi_Air
     '''